caseyanderson/bukobot/cura_notes.md

 3. Now that your object is on the platform (the word Cura uses to refer to the bed) you can make alterations to it including:

- * **rotate**: rotate the orientation of the STL file on the platform via any axis (X, Y, or Z).
-Notice that this button also reveals "lay flat" (i.e. "force this object to rest on the platform" ), and "reset" options.
+ * **rotate**: rotates the orientation of the STL file on the platform (X, Y, or Z via axes).
+Notice that this button also reveals `lay flat` (i.e. "force this object to rest on the platform" ) and `reset` options.
+By default rotation changes are in increments of 15 degrees. `Shift-clicking` on the model will enable one to rotate in increments of 1 degree.
- * **scale**:
+ * **scale**: adjusts the size of the object.
+To increase its size change the scale to a number greater than 1, to decrease change scale to a number less than 1.
+By default `Uniform scale` is locked, however one can override it by clicking on the lock.
+Additionally, the `To max` button increases the object's size to the maximum print size available on the Bukobot.

- "To max" (i.e. "scale object to maximum print size for the Bukobot"),
+ * **mirror**:

 ## misc notes